The LSAT is the first real step you take in your legal career and it is crucial to approach it strategically.

 I scored in the top 3% of test-takers when I took the LSAT.
 I went on to Boston College Law School and have been a practicing trial attorney for six years.
 I work with students of all skill levels, whether you are just starting to prepare for the test or have already taken it and are looking for ways to increase your score.
 Contact me and lets get started!

-College of the Holy Cross - Bachelors, Political Science
+Undergraduate Degree: College of the Holy Cross - Bachelors, Political Science and Government

 SAT Composite: 1450